DataShades/file-keeper/docs/configuration.md

 # Configuration

-Behavior of every storage is configurable through the `Settings` class.
+Behavior of every storage is configurable through the [Settings][file_keeper.Settings] class.
 This page details the available settings and how to use them to customize your storage setup.

-## The `Settings` Class
+## The [Settings][file_keeper.Settings] Class

-The `Settings` class is the central point for configuring each storage adapter.
+The [Settings][file_keeper.Settings] class is the central point for configuring each storage adapter.
 It defines the options that control how the adapter interacts with the underlying storage.
-Each adapter has its own subclass of `Settings` that adds adapter-specific options.
+Each adapter has its own subclass of [Settings][file_keeper.Settings] that adds adapter-specific options.

-While you *can* directly instantiate a `Settings` subclass with its arguments, the most common approach is to pass a dictionary of options to the storage adapter constructor. file-keeper automatically handles the transformation of this dictionary into a `Settings` object.
+While you *can* directly instantiate a [Settings][file_keeper.Settings] subclass with its arguments, the most common approach is to pass a dictionary of options to the storage adapter constructor. file-keeper automatically handles the transformation of this dictionary into a [Settings][file_keeper.Settings] object.
 This provides a more flexible and user-friendly configuration experience.

-**How it Works:**

-1. You provide a dictionary containing the configuration options for the storage adapter.
-2.  file-keeper's `make_storage` function (or the adapter's constructor directly) uses the `SettingsFactory` associated with the adapter to create a `Settings` object from the dictionary.
-3. The `SettingsFactory.from_dict()` method handles the conversion, including validation and handling of any unexpected options.
-Any unrecognized options are stored in the `_extra_settings` attribute for later use if needed.

-**Example:**
+/// admonition
+    type: example

 Let's say you want to configure the S3 adapter.
-Instead of creating a `Settings` object directly, you can simply pass a dictionary like this:
+Instead of creating a [Settings][file_keeper.Settings] object directly, you can simply pass a dictionary like this:

 ```python
 from file_keeper import make_storage